paulrougieux/TiMBA/README.md

-### Doublecheck installation and test suite
+### Double check installation and test suite
-Doublecheck if installation was successful by running following command from terminal:
+Double check if installation was successful by running following command from terminal:
    >run_timba --help

 The help provides you information about the basic model settings which changed to adapt model runs to your needs (see section [Model settings](#model-settings) for further details).

 Test if TiMBA is running by executing the model only for the first period: